128technology/docs/docs/config_idp.md

 sidebar_label: Configure IDP
 ---

 In a typical network deployment, there is always a mix of trusted and untrusted traffic.
-The administrator specifies the services and tenants that receive IDP treatment, and which IDP policy to apply to the traffic.
+To prevent against security breaches, the SSR uses the IDP Signature database to identify and take action against malicious traffic.
+SSR services and tenants are configured to be monitored by the IDP engine, and an IDP policy is applied to the traffic.

-By configuring the `idp-policy` at the `access-policy` level, the same service can receive different IDP treatment for different tenants.
+The `idp-policy` has three levels of policy; Alert, Standard, and Strict.
+These are configured in the `access-policy`, allowing the same service to receive different IDP treatment for different tenants.

-In the following example, all internet traffic originating from the `corporate` tenant idenfied as malicious or threatening receives a `strict` policy enforcement.
-Traffic originating from the `guest` tenant that is idenfied as malicious or threatening only triggers alerts.
+In the following example, all internet traffic originating from the `corporate` tenant identified as malicious or threatening receives a `strict` policy enforcement.
+Traffic originating from the `guest` tenant that is identified as malicious or threatening only triggers an alert.
 This means that the same threat entering two different network segments receives different treatment, allowing the administrator to enforce the right level of protection based on corporate policies.

 ### Configuration

 In the following example configuration, three access policies are defined for the service `internet`.

 ```
 config